radiantlogic-v8/documentation-new/documentation/installation/create-environments.md

 Completing the steps outlined in the *Environment Type* and *Application Details* sections are all that is required to set up your new environment.
 Once both sections are complete, select **Create** to create the new environment.

-> If you would like to upload a configuration file from an external environment, proceed to the *Advanced Setup* section.
+>[!note] If you would like to upload a configuration file from an external environment, proceed to the *Advanced Setup* section.

 ### Advanced Setup